 Over recent years Janet has appeared on numerous TV shows for all the major broadcasters including four series of The F Word with Gordon Ramsay, I’m a Celebrity Get Me Out Of Here (2004), Deadline (she was the editor of this celebrity staffed newspaper), Call Me A Cabbie, So You Think You Can Nurse and So You Think You Can Teach.
 She has appeared frequently on Question Time and Have I Got News For You.

-She was a finalist on Celebrity Masterchef in 2013 and presented a 20 part series on the food specialties of Britain A Taste of Britain with Brian Turner on BBC One in 2014.
+She was a finalist on Celebrity Masterchef in 2013 and presented a 20 part series on the food specialities of Britain A Taste of Britain with Brian Turner on BBC One in 2014.

 A former President of the Ramblers, she’s made a number of television programmes on Britain’s great walks, including Coast to Coast and As The Crow Flies, walking in a straight line from Edinburgh to London.